Teko7a/DotFiles/README.md

 # Things you need to do firstly
 ## git
  - install git (or you wont look this file unless using browser 😭).
- - config your git with:
+ - configure your git with:

 ```bash
 ssh-keygen -t rsa -b 4096 -C 'tekola@qq.com'